Why was I turned down for credit?

 First of all, consider the basics – have you had a bankruptcy in the past few years, or do you have any County Court Judgments against you?
 It may sound obvious, but if you've had any serious money problems in the past – particularly if they've involved the courts – they will probably show up on your credit file and make it more difficult for you to get credit.

 Another possible reason is that you may have unknowingly given wrong information on your credit application – for instance, you might have got the dates wrong for a job you had, or you might have changed addresses recently and provided an older address.
-Making sure you're on the electoral roll, so a lender can verify your address is sensible.
+Making sure you're on the electoral roll, so a lender can verify your address.
 If your references don't check out, a lender might refuse your application.